JavierM42/tailwind-material-surfaces/README.md

 [Material Design 3](https://m3.material.io/)'s color system provides a set of guidelines to style buttons and other interactive surfaces.

-The guidelines state that for each color that's to be used as a _container color_ of an element, there's a corresponding _on-color_ that will be the default color of content within that element.
+They state that for each color that's to be used as a _container color_ of an element, there's a corresponding _on-color_: the default color of content within that element.

-There's also rules that define the [interaction states](https://m3.material.io/foundations/interaction-states) of an interactive element based on its _container color_ and _on-color_.
+There's also rules that define the [interaction states](https://m3.material.io/foundations/interaction-states) of an element based on its container color and on-color.

-For each pair of _container color_ and _on-color_ defined in your `tailwind.config.js`, this plugin will generate colors and utilities to easily style surfaces and interactive surfaces.
+For each pair of container color and on-color defined in the Tailwind config, this plugin will generate colors and utilities for both static and interactive surfaces.

-This plugin does not build color themes for you, you can do that with [the official theme builder](https://m3.material.io/theme-builder#/custom).
+This plugin does not build color themes for you (you can do that with [the official theme builder](https://m3.material.io/theme-builder#/custom)).

 ## Example

-Let's say we have a `primary` and `on-primary` color defined in our `tailwind.config.js`.
+Let's say we have the colors `primary` and `on-primary` defined in our Tailwind config file.

-This plugin will generate:
+The plugin will generate:

 - `surface-primary` as a shorthand for `bg-primary text-on-primary`.
-- some new colors for the interaction states:
+- Some new colors for the interaction states:
-  - `primary-hover`: `on-primary` at 8% opacity over `primary`.
+  - `primary-hover`, defined as `on-primary` at 8% opacity over `primary`.
-  - `primary-press`: `on-primary` at 12% opacity over `primary`.
+  - `primary-press`, defined as `on-primary` at 12% opacity over `primary`.
-  - `primary-focus`: `on-primary` at 12% opacity over `primary` (same as `-press`, can be customized if you want a different value).
+  - `primary-focus`, defined as `on-primary` at 12% opacity over `primary` (same as `-press`, but can be customized if you want a different value).
-  - `primary-drag`: `on-primary` at 16% opacity over `primary`.
+  - `primary-drag`, defined as `on-primary` at 16% opacity over `primary`.
 - `interactive-surface-primary` as a shorthand for `bg-primary text-on-primary hover:bg-primary-hover active:bg-primary-press focus:bg-primary-focus disabled:text-primary/[0.38] disabled:bg-primary/[0.12] transition-colors`.
-These are the Material 3 styles for buttons and other interactive elements, which can save a lot of boilerplate.
+These are the Material styles for interactive elements and the main reason to use this plugin.

-> Note: While the `-drag` color is provided, drag styles should be manually implemented (when required), as that cannot be achieved with pure CSS.
+> Note: Even though the `-drag` color is provided, drag styles should be manually implemented (when required), as that cannot be achieved with pure CSS.

-## Installation
+## How to use it

 ```
 npm install --save-dev tailwind-material-surfaces